Wesley-Rankin Community Center

 A nonprofit organization

-Celebrating 121 years of service, Wesley-Rankin Community Center hosts a variety of programs for children, adults and senior adults in West Dallas.
-Using a model of collaboration and continuous improvement, Wesley-Rankin tailors services to meet the needs of neighbors.
+Celebrating our 90th year of serving the West Dallas community, Wesley-Rankin Community Center hosts a variety of programs for children, adults, and older adults.
+Using a model of collaboration and continuous improvement, Wesley-Rankin tailors services to meet the needs of our neighbors.

 Mission